 Dogs bark.
 There’s no getting around it.
 And while you’ll likely never be able to stop a dog from barking completely, you can teach them to manage it during times when the doorbell rings, when they see the mailman or when they spot another dog.

 Breaking the habit: Teach your dog an alternate behavior when they see something that normally drives them to bark.
 When they act accordingly and refrain from barking, reward them for their good behavior.
 This positive reinforcement will only strengthen their actions over time.
 If they still struggle with barking, it may be worthwhile to invest in a bark collar or bark control device to further enforce the difference between appropriate and inappropriate barking.
+Remotes are available with some bark control collar devices as well, so you have further control of reinforcing the good and inappropriate behaviors.

 Accidents & Urine Marking